International Amphitheatre: History

-The venue opened on November 30, 1934.
-It had been built for $1.5 million by the Stock Yard company and was principally built to host the International Livestock Exhibition.
-The arena replaced Dexter Park, a horse-racing track that had stood on the site for over 50 years until its destruction by fire on April 18, 1934.
+The Amphitheatre opened on November 30, 1934.
+It was built for $1.5 million by the Stock Yard company principally to host the International Livestock Exhibition.
+The arena replaced Dexter Park, a horse track that stood on the site for over 50 years until destroyed by fire in 1934.
 The completion of the Amphitheatre ushered in an era where Chicago reigned as a convention capital.
-In an era before air conditioning and space for the press and broadcast media were commonplace, the International Amphitheatre was among the first arenas to be equipped with these innovations.
+In an era before air conditioning and space for press and broadcast media were commonplace, the International Amphitheatre was among the first arenas to be equipped with these innovations.

-The Stock Yards closed in 1971, but the Amphitheatre remained open, hosting rock concerts, college basketball and IHSA playoff games, circuses, religious gatherings, and other events.
-The shift of many conventions and trade shows to the more modern and more conveniently located lakefront McCormick Place convention center, during the 1960s and 1970s, began the International Amphitheatre's decline, which continued with the opening of other convention and concert venues in the suburbs drawing more events away.
-By the 1980s, the venue was struggling due to competition from large facilities such as the Chicago Stadium, Rosemont Horizon, Arie Crown Theater, Alpine Valley Music Theatre, Holiday Star Theatre, UIC Pavilion, and the renovated Chicago Theatre.
+The Stock Yards closed in 1971, but the Amphitheatre continued to host rock concerts, college basketball, local high school playoff games, circuses, religious gatherings, and other events.
+However, the loss of conventions and trade shows to the modern and conveniently located McCormick Place convention center in the 1960s and 1970s, started the Amphitheatre's decline, which increased as other convention and concert venues in the area drew events away.
+By the 1980s, the venue struggled to compete with such facilities as Chicago Stadium, the Rosemont Horizon, the Arie Crown Theater, the Alpine Valley Music Theatre, the Holiday Star Theatre, the UIC Pavilion, and the renovated Chicago Theatre.

-In the late 1970s, developer Harry Chaddick proposed replacing the arena with a large shopping center, but these plans were killed after Mayor Michael Bilandic revoked his support for the project after residents and politicians of the Canaryville and Bridgeport neighborhoods complained that such a development would attract both intense vehicular traffic and draw over the residents from nearby Chicago Housing Authority projects.
+In the late 1970s, developer Harry Chaddick proposed replacing the Amphitheatre with a shopping center, but these plans ended when Mayor Michael Bilandic revoked his support after residents and political leaders in the Canaryville and Bridgeport neighborhoods complained that such a development would lead to intense vehicular traffic as well as attract residents from nearby Chicago Housing Authority projects.